pzaino/thecrowler/doc/features.md

   - *Benefits*: Helps categorize and organize content for analysis and indexing.
 Keywords can also be used in security searches and events to identify sources of interest.

 - **Site Language Detection**: Detects the language of a website to support multilingual crawling and content analysis.
 Even in the absence of language tags, CROWler can detect the language of a page.
-  - *Benefits*: Facilitates language-specific processing and analysis of web content.
+  - *Benefits*: Facilitates language-specific processing and analysis of discovered content (from the web, emails, filesystems, sensors and other data-connectors).

 - **Content Analysis**: Analyzes the content of web pages to extract metadata, entities, and other structured information.
   - *Benefits*: Provides insights into the content of web pages for categorization, indexing, and analysis.